Keith-S-Thompson/markdown-linewrap/README.md

 ---

-### The following should be a single line of quoted text:
+## The following should be a single line of quoted text

 > Line one
 > Line two